hybridgroup/gophercar/README.md

 ## Car OS Software

-The following will need to be installed on a bootable SD card for the Raspi:
+The following needs to be installed on a bootable SD card for the Raspi:

 - Raspbian Stretch OS
 - Go v1.10+